 16. The rations system contracts were subject to multiple United Nations food rations standards.
 Consequently, some missions had different versions of the contract based on the applicable standard in effect.
 At the time of the audit, eRMS only supported Version 3 of the rations standards (i.e., food contracts in effect between August 2016 and February 2019).
 The system did not have adequate functionality for Version 4 of the rations standards (i.e. food contracts in effect from March 2019).
-Therefore, missions who entered into contracts based on Version 4 of the rations standards would not be able to use the system (e.g. the United Nations Mission in South Sudan, and the United Nations Mission for the Referendum in Western Sahara).
+Therefore, missions who entered into contracts based on Version 4 of the rations standards would not be able to use the system (e.g. the United Nations Mission for the Referendum in Western Sahara).
 This matter should be addressed to ensure the effective use of eRMS across all missions.